asiaqa/GO-cloudflare-ddns/README.md

 ```
 ./go-cf-ddns -k "1234567890abcdefghijklm" -d "home.example.com"
 ```
-This command will update the DNS record  home.example.com  with the current IPv6 address of the machine it is running on.
+This command will update the DNS record  home.example.com  with the current IPv6 address of the machine it is running on. please make the script run after reboot and run periodically

 ## Contributing